ogratwicklcs/ansible_security_workshop/1.2-checkpoint/README.md

 >
 > Make sure that the file, and all future operations, are always done in the home directory, **/home/student\<X>**.
 This is crucial for the proper execution of the exercises.

-once we have saved the file in the proper place, we can add our playbook code.
+Once we have saved the file in the proper place, we can add our playbook code.
 First, a playbook needs a name and the hosts it should be executed on.
 So let's add those:

 ```yaml
 ---